The Trust Team

 - National Professional Qualification in Executive Leadership Programme undertaken 2018 - 2020

 - PGCE specialism in English

 - BSc (Hons) Social Policy & Criminal Justice

-I wholeheartedly understand the importance of every child feeling safe, cared for, happy to come to school and accessing personalised learning to achieve their aspirations for a healthy and successful adulthood.
-I proudly place pupils and their families at the heart of all decision making, and facilitate high performing teams to be innovative, courageous, forward thinking, and ambitious for our Trust community and beyond.
+I wholeheartedly understand the importance of every child feeling safe and happy to come to school.
+At Solent Academies Trust we proudly place pupils and their families at the heart of all decision making, and our senior leaders facilitate high performing teams to be innovative, courageous, forward thinking, and ambitious for our community, and beyond.

 I have been a Specialist Leader in Education since 2012 (Leadership and Management, SEND and Safeguarding), and place a high importance on using enquiry led learning as the flywheel to accelerating improvement in the classroom.

-My experience is extensive across a broad range of Special Educational Needs and Disabilities including Autism, speech, language and communication difficulties, complex learning/ medical needs and social, emotional and mental health needs.
-Specialist expertise also includes: sensory integration approaches, attachment awareness and use of PACE.
+My experience spans a broad range of Special Educational Needs and Disabilities including Autism, speech, language and communication difficulties, complex learning/ medical needs and social, emotional and mental health needs.
+Specialist expertise also includes sensory integration approaches, attachment awareness and use of PACE.

 Ashley Oliver-CattSenior Director of SEND and Safeguarding

 I have been privileged to have spent my entire career in schools for children with learning difficulties and disabilities, aged 2-19 years.
 I have 25 years' experience teaching and leading in special schools.